Fromo Kesaro: Investiture of Fromo Kesaro in 738/739 CE

-The Turk Shahis were nominally vassals of the Chinese Tang dynasty court, and they regularly sent embassies for official matters.
-In 738 CE, Tegin Shah sent a request in order to abdicate in favour of his son Fromo Kesaro.
+The Turk Shahis were nominally vassals of the Chinese Tang dynasty court and regularly sent embassies for official matters.
+In 738 CE, Tegin Shah sent a request to abdicate in favour of his son Fromo Kesaro.
 These events are recorded in the Chinese annals Cefu Yuangui.

 Conflict with the Arabs

 Kabulistan was the heartland of the Turk Shahi domain, which at times included Zabulistan and Gandhara.
-Some of their coins were minted in eastern Gandhara, in the Turk Shahis winter capital of Hund (Udabhandapura).
+Some of their coins were minted in eastern Gandhara, in the Turk Shahi's winter capital of Hund (Udabhandapura).
 During their rule, the Turk Shahi were in constant conflict against the eastward expansion of the Abbasid Caliphate.
 Circa 650 CE, the Arabs attacked Shahi territory from the west, and captured Kabul.
 But the Turk Shahi were able to mount a counter-offensive and repulsed the Arabs, taking back the areas of Kabul and Zabulistan (around Ghazni), as well as the region of Arachosia as far as Kandahar.
 The Arabs again failed to capture Kabul and Zabulistan in 697-698 CE, and their general Yazid ibn Ziyad was killed in the action.

 Fromo Kesaro appears to have fought vigorously against the Arabs.
 The Arabs are known to have been forced to pay tribute to Fromo Kesaro, since Sasanian coins and coins of Arab governors were overstruck on the rim with the following text in the Bactrian script describing his victory over the Arabs:

 The victories of Fromo Kesaro against the Arabs may have forged the Tibetan epic legend of King Phrom Ge-sar.